- Programs Menu

 Educator since 1984

 Okfuskee County –including its county seat, Okemah--is rich in natural resources including a 1,100 acre lake, the Deep Fork of the Canadian River, the North Canadian River, large pecan production operations, and its diverse and resilient people.
 The county is home of the Woody Guthrie Folk Music Festival.
-Jan enjoys educating individuals and families throughout the life span on various issues including character education, family finances, nutrition and food safety, healthy housing, family relationships, emergency preparedness, etc. Jan is a NCFR Certified Family Life Educator and Level III-Specialist approved educator through the Oklahoma Center for Early Childhood Professional Development.
-She is also a certified leader for the Arthritis Land Exercise Program as well as the Chronic Disease Self-Management Program.
+Jan enjoys educating individuals and families throughout the life span on various issues including character education, family finances, nutrition and food safety, healthy housing, family relationships, emergency preparedness, etc. Jan is a Certified Family Life Educator through the National Council on Family Relations.
+She is an approved instructor of the Tai chi: Moving for Better Balance program, Yoga for Kids program, and much more.
+Mrs. Maples is also a facilitator of Poverty Simulations throughout the state.

 Educator since 1989